franpandol/django-course-content/part_1/apps/create_app.md

 ###models.py
 django uses a pattern called MVT - The M is for models.
 The models in django are the equivalent of tables in a relational database.
-We can see that the models.py file that django created it is empty.
-So let's write our model.
+We can see that the models.py file that django created is empty.
+So let's write our first model.

 ```python
 from django.db import models

 class Birthday(models.Model):
     friend = models.CharField(max_length=50)